TypeFunc/coq-intro/courses/README.md

 ## courses

 This directory contains materials from courses that teach students how to use Coq.
-Original sources of these materials are the following:
+Original sources of these materials can be found by following the links listed below.

++ **Bauer:** [Andrej Bauer's series of YouTube tutorials](http://www.youtube.com/watch?v=COe0VTNF2EA&list=PLDD40A96C2ED54E99&feature=share) (a nice and easy demo of how to get started using Coq).

 <!-- + **cis500:** [Penn: Software Foundations](http://www.seas.upenn.edu/~cis500/current/index.html) by Stephanie Weirich (Fall 2014) -->

 + **g52ifr:** [Introduction to Formal Reasoning](http://www.cs.nott.ac.uk/~txa/g52ifr/) by